ga-wdi-boston/html-css/README.md

 Then, check out the `html` branch and begin working there.

+1.  `grunt serve`

+ > `grunt serve` spins up a local server via Grunt.
+This local server allows us to work in a 'Development' environment to replicate what the 'Deployed' environment will  be like.

 Once you finish writing your HTML, add the changes you've made to `index.html` and make a commit.
 Then, run the following commands: